实龙岗 | சிராங்கூன்

 Taxi stands and pick-up/drop-off points are located next to station exits:

-In the event of a MRT service disruption affecting Serangoon station, rail bridging services (also called MRT breakdown shuttle buses) may be activated to ply affected stretches of the North-East Line or Circle Line.
+In the event of a MRT service disruption affecting Serangoon station, MRT Bridging Buses may be activated to ply affected stretches of the North East Line or Circle Line.
 In which case, the buses can be boarded from the following bus stops:

 Passenger Usage Patterns